 A BRIEF HISTORY OF ST. PATRICK’S PARISH

-The early history of this part of western Canada is very closely tied to the story of the Church’s missions among the Indians.
-Early priests spent lifetimes – sometimes risking untimely ends – ministering to the needs of the native peoples of the plains and eastern mountain regions.
+The early history of this part of western Canada is very closely tied to the story of the Church’s missions among the indigenous people now known collectively as First Nations.
+Early priests spent lifetimes – sometimes risking untimely ends – ministering to the needs of the aboriginal peoples of the plains and eastern mountain regions.
 The manner in which they conducted themselves meant that many of them carved colourful and exciting niches in Canadian history.

 In fact, it was a Catholic missionary who was the first to camp and build on the site of what is now Calgary.
 Popular belief has the Northwest Mounted Police, (forerunners of today’s Royal Canadian Mounted Police), establishing the first camp at the confluence of the Bow and Elbow Rivers (approximately across from the Calgary Zoo on St. George’s Island.).
 But when the Mounties crested the rise overlooking the valley they saw a solitary tent on the spot where they later built the fort that became Calgary.

-In the tent was Father Leon Doucet who, with a native helper, was raising a small wooden hut to serve as a place of worship for natives in the area.
+In the tent was Father Leon Doucet who, with an aboriginal helper, was raising a small wooden hut to serve as a place of worship for the indigenous people in the area.
 He had been there since early in that summer of 1875, tending an unofficial parish that stretched from plains to foothills – and including a good deal of the country now within St. Patrick’s parish.

 One of the most illustrious of all the early missionaries was a man with close ties to St. Patrick’s – Father Albert Lacombe.
-Albert Lacombe was the great-grandson of a white girl who was kidnapped from her parent’s homestead in Quebec by Algonquin Indians and held captive for five years.
-He grew up with an overwhelming desire to be a missionary to the natives of the west.
-Possibly he felt an empathy with them because of the native blood in his own veins, but whatever the reason, he moved west as soon as possible after his ordination.
+Albert Lacombe was the great-grandson of a white girl who was kidnapped from her parent’s homestead in Quebec by the Algonquins and held captive for five years.
+He grew up with an overwhelming desire to be a missionary to the indigenous peoples of the west.
+Possibly he felt an empathy with them because of the aboriginal blood in his own veins, but whatever the reason, he moved west as soon as possible after his ordination.

-His selfless work among the tribes reaped the rewards he sought when, in 1865, as he was given responsibility for all the missions in the south, the priest was able to record the instruction and baptism of 442 Indians.
+His selfless work among the tribes reaped the rewards he sought when, in 1865, as he was given responsibility for all the missions in the south, the priest was able to record the instruction and baptism of 442 First Nations persons.

 This led to another vignette of Western history, because the CPR so appreciated his action it staged a special reception for the priest in Calgary.
 During the party, George Stephen resigned as president of the railway for one hour and appointed Father Lacombe in his stead.
 Not to be outdone, the priest named Stephen rector of the parish of St. Mary.
 Apart from being good fun, the switch of roles brought a $10,000 donation to help Father Lacombe’s work.
 As well, Father Lacombe was given a lifetime pass on the railway, which he used, to advantage, traveling throughout the province and to Ottawa in support of a variety of measures that he deemed necessary to the development of his mission.